Verify a signed receipt.

 Five structural facts.

-/etc/sudoers) was attempted through an interception surface that reports to the gate. - Deterministic policy evaluated the attempt.
+/etc/sudoers, was attempted through a surface routed to ZLAR. - A signed rule evaluated the attempt.
 Rule R032 matched.
-No AI was involved in the decision — the gate pattern-matches signed rules.
+No AI was involved in the decision.

-- The authorizer was policy, not a human.
-A human-authorized receipt would name the approver's signing key.
+- The authorizer was the rule, not a person.
+A person-authorized receipt would name the approver's signing key.

 - The record is cryptographically sealed.
 Any modification to the payload invalidates the signature.